Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Fixed: If "Locate the first enemy camp to capture near the center of the main target" was activated the camp marker of the first camp was not drawn
 - Fixed: In the TT version Viewdistance change slider in the Status Dialog did not work at all
 - Changed: Removed UAV and UGV backpacks from Virtual Arsenal
+- Fixed: In the TT version messages for capturing a camp were gone

 4.01